- I have a gardening question. Can you answer it?

 The title of Texas Master Gardener is valid only when the volunteer is participating in a Master Gardener program being conducted by Texas A&M AgriLife Extension Service.
 When an individual ceases active participation in the Master Gardener program and/or does not meet recertification requirements, the individual’s certification as a Texas Master Gardener becomes void.
 The County Extension Agents, serving as Master Gardener Coordinators, are charged to maintain this guideline.
 NOTE: County Extension Agents/Master Gardener Coordinators employed by Texas A&M AgriLife Extension Service make the final determination on what volunteer service hours are accepted to meet requirements for Master Gardener certification and recertification.

-On occasion, a Master Gardener Intern or Texas Master Gardener is unable to fulfill the requirements to obtain or maintain certification due to illness, illness in the family, or other personal situation.
-In cases such as these, a “Leave of Absence” can be granted by the County Master Gardener Coordinator.
-This decision is generally made with input from the individual and local Master Gardener leadership.
-The Leave of Absence would be for a specified time period and may have specific training and/or service requirements for the individual to regain full status as a Master Gardener Intern or Texas Master Gardener.
+On occasion, an Extension Master Gardener Intern or Texas Master Gardener is unable to fulfill the requirements to obtain or maintain certification due to illness, illness in the family, or other personal situations assessed on a case-by-case basis.
+In cases such as these, a “Leave of Absence” may be requested using this form and granted by the County Master Gardener Coordinator.
+The Leave of Absence is to be for a specified period and may have training and/or service requirements for the individual to regain full status as an Extension Master Gardener Intern or Texas Master Gardener.
+A Leave of Absence is not intended to be used simply because a volunteer does not fulfill certification or recertification requirements.
+The volunteer will continue to pay county and state association dues.

 - Can A Master Gardener Volunteer be reassigned or dismissed?